 The walk between those two museums takes around 20 minutes, and you walk through the neighbourhood, giving you the chance to check out these upper-class Bygdøy homes.
 It’s not well signed for pedestrians; however if you keep an eye on the road signs, they point towards the museums.
 It is a little hilly in some places.
 The public bus follows the same route as the walking path, so as long as you can see where the public bus (or the countless tour buses) is going, you are fine!

-If you have the bus ticket, you can also easily take the public bus between the museums.
+If you have a bus ticket, you can also easily take the public bus between the museums.

 Eating at Bygdøy